 - a.
 The Concessioner will minimize bare hand contact for ready to eat food products.
 The Service strongly encourages the use of gloves or utensils to handle foods that will not be cooked. - b.
 Food handlers must not eat while preparing food. - c.
-Guest volunteers may not prepare or handle food other than their own.
+Guest volunteers may not prepare or handle food other than their own, except under circumstances described in Section d following.
 They may perform other duties attendant to food preparation. - d.
-The Concessioner will not allow anyone who is ill to prepare food.
-If a person has a gastrointestinal illness, she or he must not handle food or treat water for 72 hours after symptoms have resolved.
+Under the following circumstances, guests may assist with meal or snack preparation: - A crew member with the appropriate certification must physically supervise the operations in the kitchen area. - This crew member must have a food manager certification from a food protection manager certification program that is evaluated and listed by a Conference for Food Protection-recognized accrediting agency as conforming to the Conference for Food Protection Standards for Accreditation of Food Protection Manager Certification Programs. - The Concessioner may submit other comparable courses and exams to the NPS Office of Public Health for acceptance in a specific setting. - The outfitter provides a copy of a valid certification to the NPS, and identifies the certified manager prior to launch to the Park. - The Concessioner will not allow anyone who is ill to prepare food. - If a crew member develops a gastrointestinal illness, she or he must not handle food or treat water for 72 hours after symptoms have resolved. - Any guest who experiences gastrointestinal illness during the trip (vomiting or diarrhea) must not assist in the kitchen for the remainder of the trip. - If two or more people become ill on a trip, passengers may not help in the kitchen for the duration of the trip.